 With its anti-inflammatory properties, shea butter is able to soothe and minimize skin inflammation.
 If your skin feels dry and even peeling, shea butter can provide a natural relief, alleviating the itch and irritation.

 Some say shea butter has a natural SPF that can be used instead of a sunscreen.
 While I don’t recommend doing that, shea butter is a very beneficial ingredient to use after sun exposure because it soothes the skin and minimizes the oxidative stress caused by the sun.
-And all of this makes it my favorite carrier oil to combine with essential oils for sunburn!
+And all of this makes it my favorite carrier oil to combine with essential oils!

 While it may not be on your priority list of carrier oils for sunburn, avocado oil is actually a very beneficial one.
 It’s an excellent moisturizer that can penetrate the skin, providing it with all the nourishing nutrients, making it healthy and glowing!